ga-wdi-exercises/the-jquery-review/readme.md

 # JS Review

-This review exercise will build on the first checkpoint and the jQuery we've learned thus far.
-We'll be using our javascript knowledge from Checkpoint-00 to access data and write it to the DOM using jQuery.
-The idea is access data contained in various data structures, and then taking that data and writing to the DOM.
+This review exercise is built around accessing data contained in various data structures, and then taking that data and writing to the DOM using jQuery.

+It builds on concepts in from the first checkpoint (Checkpoint-00) and ties them into DOM-manipulation concepts from Week 2.

 ## Instructions